 On January 6, 2022, the Bureau of Land Management (BLM) published notice of the Secretary of the Interior's proposal to withdraw public lands located within a radius of approximately 10 miles surrounding the Chaco Culture National Historical Park (CCNHP) for up to 20 years.
 Under the proposal, the public lands would be withdrawn from location and entry under the United States (US) mining laws and from leasing under the mineral leasing laws, subject to valid existing rights; however, the lands would not be withdrawn from disposal under the mineral materials laws.
-This environmental assessment (EA) has been prepared in accordance with the National Environmental Policy Act (NEPA) to analyze and disclose the environmental consequences of the proposed 20-year withdrawal of approximately 338,690 acres of BLM-administered public land in northwestern New Mexico from location and entry under the US mining laws and from leasing under the mineral leasing law.
+This environmental assessment (EA) has been prepared in accordance with the National Environmental Policy Act (NEPA) to analyze and disclose the environmental consequences of the proposed 20-year withdrawal of up to approximately 338,690 acres of BLM-administered public land in northwestern New Mexico from location and entry under the US mining laws and from leasing under the mineral leasing laws.

-The BLM requested this proposed withdrawal to support effective management of this unique and culturally important landscape.
+The purpose of the proposed withdrawal would be to protect these public lands and the greater connected landscape with a rich Puebloan, Tribal Nations, and cultural legacy in northwestern New Mexico from industrial impacts associated with oil and gas development activities and from adverse effects of locatable mineral exploration and mining.
 Between approximately AD 850 and 1150, the Chacoan peoples flourished, with Chaco Canyon serving as a social and religious center, followed by a shift north to the current Aztec area.
 During the 1000s, a series of structures like those in Chaco Canyon was constructed in and around the San Juan Basin.
 These sites are referred to as Chacoan outliers.
-The sophistication of the culture is clearly visible in the grand scale of the architecture set in a landscape of sacred mountains, mesas, and shrines that have deep spiritual meaning to this day.
+The sophistication of the culture is clearly visible in the grand scale of the architecture set in a landscape of sacred mountains, mesas, and shrines that have deep spiritual meaning for many people to this day.
 Much of the Chaco Canyon area is protected as CCNHP.
 The park and six other nearby sites were designated as a United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Site (WHS) in 1987.
 The broader landscape surrounding the park is made up of lands that also have important cultural resources, sacred sites, and high value to local and regional communities.
+While the UNESCO World Heritage Convention website regarding Chaco Culture states, "Within the boundaries of the property are located all the elements necessary to understand and express the Outstanding Universal Value of Chaco Culture..." and "The property is of sufficient size to adequately ensure the complete representation of the features and processes that convey the property's significance."
+It also offers "...threats to its integrity from adjacent development (including associated utilities and roads), energy exploration, extraction, as well as transportation projects and proposals have increased."
+(UNESCO 2023).